kavon/better-language-sml/README.md

 # "Better" Standard ML language support for Atom

-This package provides the following for SML:
+This package provides the following for Standard ML (SML):

 - Syntax highlighting.
 - Code snippets.